jimhigson/oboe.js-website/content/api.md

 | `thrown`     | The error, if one was thrown
 | `statusCode` | The status code, if the request got that far
 | `body`       | The response body for the error, if any
-| `jsonBody`   | If the server's error response was json, the parsed body.
+| `jsonBody`   | If the server's error response was JSON, the parsed body.

 ```js
 oboe('/content')